openshift/training/beta-3-setup.md

 capability.
 The user will have to first target the code repository, and then select the appropriate builder image.

-To make builder images available to all users, we can add them to the `openshift` namespace.
 Perform the following command as `root` in the `beta3`folder in order to add all of the builder images:

     osc create -f image-streams.json -n openshift